uphold/docs/_entities.md

-margin   | Uphold's commission expressed in percentage. pair     | The currency pair associated with any exchange that took place, if any. progress | In case a transaction is coming in from the outside, how many confirmations have been received. ttl      | The time this quote is good for, in milliseconds.
+margin   | Uphold's commission expressed in percentage. pair     | The currency pair associated with any exchange that took place, if any. progress | In case a transaction is coming in from the outside, how many confirmations have been received. rate     | The exchange rate of the transaction. ttl      | The time this quote is good for, in milliseconds. type     | The type of the transaction.
+Possible values are `deposit`, `transfer` and `withdrawal`.

 ### Normalized
 The `normalized` property contains the normalized amount and commission values in USD: